 Imagine how amazing this would be for your business if it happened over and over again.
 You’d have a complete shift in demand!

 The easiest way to grow your business using the advocacy stage is through email automation and marketing automation.
-With these automated practices, you can encourage shopping through your social media.
+With these automated practices, e.g., an email drip campaign, you can encourage shopping through your social media, website, or online store.

 The point here is to keep the consumer interacting with your brand.
 Remind them of your existence and make it clear that you are the best choice for the product or service they’re investing in.